 The Rowley Fire Department provides fire suppression, fire prevention, rescue and emergency medical services for the residents of Rowley, Massachusetts.

 The RFD employs a full-time chief, two full-time firefighters, and 25 paid-on-call firefighters and officers.
-We operate three engines, an aerial ladder, two brush trucks, a rescue/command vehicle, and a utility unit from one station located on Hammond Street in the east end of town.
+We operate three engines, an aerial ladder, a forestry unit, a command vehicle, and a utility unit from one station located on Hammond Street in the east end of town.

 Chief James C. Broderick

 PO Box 281

 Rowley, MA 01969

 1953 Dodge M37 Power Wagon – former RFD Forestry 1

 Bids may be submitted to: